SwannPnct/react-tournament-ready/README.md

 - [ ] Customizable style ( props to inline styles )
 - [ ] Find a way to simplify data extraction and insertion for an easier compliance with DB models
 - [ ] UI : Center automatically tournament view on the user match
-- [ ] UI : connect the matches with lines to make a more logical bracket and easier to read
+- [ ] UI : Connect the matches with lines to make a more logical bracket and easier to read
+- [ ] Make the component usable from ‘react-tournament-ready’ and not from the dist folder ( use of rollup pck)
+- [ ] Make the component props automatically showing as hints to help with usage
+- [x] Make generate bracket function usable without using the component ( help for backend)

+# Releases

+### 1.0.0 to 1.0.3
+npm publishing, readme change and publishing bug fixes

+### 1.0.4
+exported bracket generation function so it be usable as a helper for an usage outside of the component